TwoFistedJustice/peyton_place/readme.md

 **Page Sisters**: Caroline and Charlotte.
 Middle aged daughters of Oakleigh and half-sisters of Little Norman Page.
 Bitter old maids.
 Live on Depot St.

-**Charlie and Marion (nee Saltmarsh) Partridge**: Resident of West Chestnut Street.
+**Charles Partridge**: Resident of West Chestnut Street.
 Elderly childless.
 Charlie is the town's leading attorney.

+**Marion (nee Saltmarsh) Partridge** Wife of Charles.
 Marion thinks much of herself but is quite mediocre.
 She dislikes Doc Swain because he doesn't pretend to be impressed with her like others do.

 **Leightton Philbrook**: Resident of West Chestnut Street.
 Lumber magnate.